Krishnamohan-Yerrabilli/Articles/cl8t4jcxx000209lc7t5pf2qt.md

 ### kube-nodelease

-Used to monitor the health of the node
+Used to track the health of the node

            - Allocated to each node(object)

 ## Default Namespace